Keppra For Dogs: Side Effects And Dosage

 Be aware that you cannot split the extended-release tablets; if you do, they will be absorbed too quickly and could lead to potential problems.

-Similar to other anti-seizure medications, the most often experienced side effects of Keppra in dogs are drowsiness and loss of coordination.
+Similar to other anti-seizure medications such as Gabapentin for dogs, the most often experienced side effects of Keppra in dogs are drowsiness and loss of coordination.

 Unlike these drugs, Keppra isn't thought to harm the liver or liver enzymes and is generally believed to have a better safety profile.